DKuan/ffai-a2c/README.md

 ## Rewards

-The results mentioned above, uses a different reward function and can be altered from ``vec_env.py``.
+The results mentioned above, used a reward function that can be altered from ``vec_env.py``.

 ## Reproducibility